This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Around half of all children with cerebral palsy also have epilepsy.
 Epilepsy is a seizure disorder that varies in severity.
 Medication is the most common treatment, but children might benefit from dietary changes or surgery.

-What is Epilepsy?
+What Is Epilepsy?

 During these episodes, some children will experience loss of consciousness.
-As the fourth most common neurological disorder in the world, epilepsy can affect anyone at any age.
-Around of every 100,000 people develop epilepsy each year.
+As the fourth most common neurological disorder globally, epilepsy can affect anyone at any age.
+Around 1 out of every 100,000 people develop epilepsy each year.

-There are a number of different types of seizures, and people will epilepsy experience one or several of the various different types.
-It’s important to note that there is a difference in epilepsy and seizures.
-Someone who has a one seizure only generally does not have epilepsy.
+There are several different types of seizures, and people with epilepsy may experience one or several of the various types.
+It’s important to note that there is a difference between epilepsy and seizures.
+Someone who has only one seizure generally does not have epilepsy.

 What Causes Epilepsy?

-What are they Symptoms of Epilepsy?
+What Are the Symptoms of Epilepsy?

 - Uncontrollable, jerking body movements, usually in the arms and legs

 - Repetitive movements of the face, including lip-smacking or chewing

 - The skin may look pale or flushed